zdu-strong/mobx-react-use-autorun/README.md

         </div>
     })

-### Notes - Get the real data of the proxy object with toJS
+### Usage - Get the real data of the proxy object with toJS

 toJS will cause data to be used, please do not execute toJS(state) in component rendering code, it may cause repeated rendering.<br/>
 Wrong Usage Demonstration:<br/>